Watch: Fake Elon Musk Zoom-bombs meeting using real-time Deepfake AI

 - Ronaldo

-However, if you’ve got the time, ambition, and hardware available, you can train Avatarify to work with just about any face as long as you’ve got enough images for the AI to work with.
+However, if you’ve got the time, ambition, and hardware available, you can train Avatarify to work with just about any face as long as you’ve got enough images for the AI to work with (EDIT 4/21 1:15 PST: The developer reached out to us to let us know you don’t have to train it, you just need to put the images in the folder).

 Check out Avatarify here on GitHub if you want to try it for yourself.